 Case study 10.
-Adverse media for existing customer A life insurance company was contacted by a financial adviser calling on behalf of a customer who had taken out a policy.
+Adverse media for existing customer

+A life insurance company was contacted by a financial adviser calling on behalf of a customer who had taken out a policy.
 The customer had recently been convicted of fraud and wished to ascertain whether such a conviction would compromise the policy's terms and conditions.
 The conviction did not pose a problem for the continuation of the policy.
 However the disclosure of fraud prompted an internal review.
-Active investment policies were identified and a media article was found, which stated that the customer had been part of a gang involved in a $\in 6$ million tax fraud and subsequent ML offences.
+Active investment policies were identified and a media article was found, which stated that the customer had been part of a gang involved in a €6 million tax fraud and subsequent ML offences.
 A suspicious activity report was submitted to the FIU.
 Following dissemination of the intelligence by the FIU, the tax authority advised the insurance company that its report provided useful information, allowing a case for confiscation of assets to be made.

-Case study 11.
-Source of funds A life insurance company received a payment of $\notin 25,000$ for an existing customer via an "over the counter" transaction.
+A life insurance company received a payment of €25,000 for an existing customer via an "over the counter" transaction.
 When the money was received, enquiries were made by the company as to where the money had come from.
 It transpired that the money had been deposited in cash at a bank in order to pay premiums to the insurance company.
 The receiving bank had not asked questions when the cash was received.
 However, the life insurance company considered the transaction to be suspicious in light of the amount, the fact that it had not received such a payment from the customer before and that it contradicted confirmations provided by the customer as to how payments would be made, and the absence of reasonable responses by the customer to questions by the insurance company.
 Consequently, a suspicious activity report was made to the FIU.

 Case study 12.
+PEP

-PEP A financial adviser approached a life insurance company in order to make a pre-application enquiry on behalf of a potential customer to PEP classifications and other issues.
+A financial adviser approached a life insurance company in order to make a pre-application enquiry on behalf of a potential customer to PEP classifications and other issues.
 The potential applicant was married to a former president of a developing country who was in self-imposed exile due to outstanding criminal matters.
 The spouse was seeking a whole life product in order to protect her tax liabilities.
 However, the husband was implicated in a multi-million dollar theft of public state money.
 The business was rejected and a report made to the FIU.

 Case study 13.
-Source of funds, complex scheme A company director from Company W, Mr. H set up a ML scheme involving two companies, each one established under different legal systems.
-Both of the entities were to provide financial services and providing financial guarantees for which he would act as director.
-These companies wired the sum of US\$1.1 million to the accounts of Mr. H in Country S. It is likely that the funds originated in some sort of criminal activity and had already been introduced in some way into the financial system.
-Mr. H also received transfers from Country C. Funds were transferred from one account to another (several types of accounts were involved, including both current and savings accounts).
-Through one of these transfers the funds were transferred to Country U from a current account in order to make payments on life insurance policies.
-The investment in these policies was the main mechanism in the scheme for laundering the funds.
-The premiums paid for the life insurance policies in Country U amounted to some US\$1.2 million and represented the last step in the laundering operation.

-Case study 14.
-Source of funds
+Source of funds, complex scheme